wilddolphin2022/webrtcsays.ai/README.md

 - The script auto-detects your architecture (`x86_64`, `arm64`, etc.) and sets up sysroots/toolchains as needed.
 - On ARM64 (aarch64), the script uses the system Clang and may build additional runtime libraries if missing.
 - On x86_64, standard Chromium sysroots and toolchains are used.

+### GPU Acceleration (CUDA)
+- **CUDA Support**: The build system automatically detects NVIDIA CUDA and attempts to enable GPU acceleration for Whisper and LLaMA models.
+- **Current Status**: Due to compatibility issues between CUDA 12.8 and glibc 2.41, the build currently uses **CPU-only mode** for maximum stability.
+- **Performance**: CPU-only mode with OpenMP provides excellent performance for real-time speech processing.
+- **Future CUDA**: Your RTX GPU is ready for CUDA when compatibility issues are resolved.
+See [CUDA.md](CUDA.md) for technical details and solutions.

 ---